Gary W. Jackson

 Still no money.

 These cases, which the North Carolina Attorney General at that time described as the largest consumer problems to face the state, numbered in the hundreds.
-They settled, in total, for $120 million*.
+They settled for substantial sums.*

 It is not about the money for Gary.

-“If people knew how little the attorneys received after all expenses and fees have been accounted for, they would be shocked,” Gary said.
+“If people knew how little plaintiff-side attorneys receive after all expenses and fees have been accounted for, they would be shocked,” Gary said.

 What motivates Gary is fighting for people when they have been wronged.